arobson/rabbot/README.md

  * `protocol` - the connection protocol to use.
 Defaults to "amqp://".
  * `user` - the username used for authentication / authorization with this connection.
 Defaults to "guest".
  * `pass` - the password for the specified user.
 Defaults to "guest".
  * `timeout` - how long to wait for a connection to be established.
-No default value.
+2 second default.
  * `heartbeat` - how often the client and server check to see if they can still reach each other, specified in seconds.
 Defaults to `30` (seconds).
  * `replyQueue` - the name of the reply queue to use.
 Defaults to a queue name unique to the process.
  * `publishTimeout` - the default timeout in milliseconds for a publish call.